K12OCX/k12ocx-specs/docs/manifest/about.md

-# About the Manifest
+# Aggregated Content

 This proposal aims to provide a technical strategy for organizations to share and find OER content through the web.
+Typically the OER will be aggregated into collections of curriculum content and material (compare with a book or collection of courseware).

 For discovering and consuming content from others, we use a **manifest** specification to index these resources' metadata and relationships.
+This manifest specifies the location of the content to be aggregated and the structure of the aggregation (i.e. a hierarchical and sequential ordering in which the content may be presented).

-Our approach is to use JSON-LD to share information about the location and sequencing of content.
-Primarily this involves using **schema.org** metadata markup with some added vocabulary from **OER Schema**  alongside a variant of another web standard called **sitemaps** to enable easy content discovery and hierarchy mapping.
+Our approach is to use well known and established formats to share information about the location and structuring of content.
+Primarily this involves using a variant of a web standard called **sitemaps** alongside **schema.org** metadata markup with some added vocabulary from **OER Schema** to enable easy content discovery and hierarchy mapping.

 * Information about the [location](../locate) of resources and their metadata is provided by an extended sitemap.